chitreshsaxena/emr-advisor-containerized/README.md

 ### Step 2: Set Up AWS Permissions to Access S3 Bucket

-Use an IAM Role: If your EC2 instance has an IAM role attached, ensure the role has sufficient permissions to access the S3 bucket containing the logs
+Use an IAM Role: If your EC2 instance has an IAM role attached, ensure the role has sufficient permissions to access the S3 bucket containing the logs.
+Refer [AWS documentation](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-roles-for-amazon-ec2.html) for more details.

 ---